 Need help with navigating the Gale databases?
 Check out this Smore presentation!

 Computers: Access to the school’s network is a privilege and is for school work only.
 Inappropriate use will result in the loss of privileges, and possible disciplinary action.
-If students lose their privileges, students and their parents must apply in writing to Administration, who will decide when and if privileges will be reinstated.
+If students lose their privileges, students and their parents must apply in writing to the Administration, who will decide when and if their privileges will be reinstated.

 A few things to remember: